FelixPetriconi/AllocatorBuilder/README.md

 ------------
   * C++ 11 (partly)
   * boost 1.55
-  * GoogleTest (is now part of the repository, because the CMakeFiles.txt needed some patches.)
+  * GoogleTest (is now part of the repository, because its CMakeFiles.txt needed some patches.)

 Platform